English at Cranborne

 Writing and Grammar:

-Writing and grammar is taught through a sequence of three phases that aim to motivate our children to write to the best of their ability.
+Writing and grammar is taught through a sequence of lessons, divide into three phases, that aim to motivate our children to write to the best of their ability.
 The teaching sequence for writing gives our children the opportunity to explore wonderful texts, both fiction and non-fiction, which they use as inspiration for their own writing.
+At Cranborne, children are given the opportunity to explore a variety of text-types and write for varying purposes and audiences.

 Phase one - Children are introduced to a core text that they enjoy and work together to understand as a class.
-The children dive into the book through engaging activities such as drama, role-play, debates which hook them from the start.
-They work together to comprehend and infer information from the text while unpicking new vocabulary.
+The children dive into the book through engaging activities (such as drama, role-play, debates ) which hook them from the start.
+They work together to predict, retrieve, summarise, and infer information from a text while acquiring new vocabulary as well as a genuine interest in reading.

 Phase two - Using their core text as a stimulus, children practice grammar that they will use in their own writing.
-For example. when building up to writing a newspaper reports children will learn the importance of formal language, alternative verbs and parenthesis and practice these.
+For example. when working towards writing a newspaper report children will learn the importance of formal language, alternative verbs and parenthesis and practice these in their English lessons.

-Phase three - In this final phase, children draw on the skills and techniques they have learned in phase two to write their own amazing work.
+Phase three - In this final phase, children draw on the skills and techniques they have learned in phase two to plan, write and edit their own piece of writing.
+They are then given time to publish their work which is displayed in and around school as well as in a class book.

 In addition to the grammar taught throughout our writing sequences, children have one separate SPAG session each week.
 The focus here is on spelling rules and year group specific grammar.